 The property at 93 Sheppard Avenue East is located along an arterial roadway with active transit links in North York, in the City of Toronto.
 It is located on a stretch of Sheppard Avenue with several extant groupings of Victory Houses, most of which have been converted for commercial use.
 Based on a review of historical aerial photographs, the residence was constructed in the late 1940s to early 1950s.
-The property contains a one-and-a-half-storey residence (Figure 23).
+The property contains a one-and-a-half-storey residence (Figure 27).
 The residence is constructed in the "Strawberry Box" style with one-and-a-half-storeys and a steeply pitched gable roof.
 The front façade is asymmetrical with an off-centre entryway and a larger window to the west of the front door.
 The windows are a mixture of sash windows on the sides of the structure and casement windows on the front.
-There is a small gable on the front.
+There is a small gable on the front façade creating a small verandah with decorative woodwork on the front.
 The residence is brick with the front and side gables clad in siding.
 There is a small concrete front porch with metal railings.

-Figure 23: 93 Sheppard Avenue East (A.S.I., 2024).
+Figure 27: 93 Sheppard Avenue East (A.S.I., 2024).